ykLIU1982/ykLIU.github.io/README.md

 # ykLIU1982.github.io

-the personal website maintaining the bio and other information
+This is the repo that maintains my personal website other than what my LinkedIn covers.

-Follow the tutorial of setting up personal website in GitHub in the link: http://jmcglone.com/guides/github-pages/
+I followed the tutorial in the link: http://jmcglone.com/guides/github-pages/ for the setup.